cosmos/sdk-tutorials/feegrant/index.md

 - `BasicAllowance`

     Grantee uses fees from a granter's account.
+The allowance can have a one-time limit, an expiration, or no limit.

 - `PeriodicAllowance`

-    A periodic allowance to another user.
+    Grantee uses fees from a granter's account.
+The allowance has a limit that is periodically reset.

 In this tutorial, you will set up two tokens in your blockchain: a default token called `stake` to use for fees and another token called `kudos` to send to your friends.